You Can Now Charge for Access to Live Facebook Events

 But one of the biggest draws is that Messenger Rooms can now be used in conjunction with Facebook Events to host paid events!

 Facebook Page owners can create an online event, set a price, promote the event, collect payment, and host the event, all in one place — here’s everything you need to know:

 Now You Can Charge for Access to Your Events on Facebook

 Facebook Events are a fun and easy way to bring a community together — and for sending reminders to your followers when you have something fun in the pipeline.

 But for many businesses, the challenges of COVID-19 and social distancing has meant that events and group gathering have had to be put on pause.

-Zuckerberg explained that he wanted to find a way to bring more people together, even while apart.
+Zuckerberg explained in his F8 address that he wanted to find a way to bring more people together, even while apart.
 And find new ways for brands businesses and creators to make money online.

-Just like selling tickets to your conference, Facebook Events will soon have the option of charging attendees to join your Messenger Room virtual call or hosting Facebook Live events.
+Just like selling tickets to your conference, Facebook Events now have the option of charging attendees to join your Messenger Room virtual call or hosting Facebook Live events.

 So if you’re a small business or creator that relies on in-person services, these two new features combined could help you create a revenue stream during the pandemic.

 According to a recent announcement, Pages in 20 countries around the world that meet Facebook’s partner monetization policies can start charging for online events, making it easier for millions of people and small businesses to make money on Facebook.